Nonparametric Identification of Demand without Exogenous Product Characteristics: Introduction

 \section{Introduction}

-Classic parametric models of demand are often estimated with supply-side instruments for prices \citep[e.g.,][]{wright1928tariff,graddy1995testing,blundell2009measuring}.
-Intuitively, exogenous variation in supply conditions across markets can trace out demand curves which can then be used to answer important counterfactuals---i.e., how quantities and welfare would change under hypothetical price changes.
-Modern analyses with more flexible demand models, however, often use other kinds of instruments: functions of the observed characteristics of competing products \citep[e.g.,][] {berry1995auto,berry1999voluntary,gandhi2019measuring}.
-It is well-known that such characteristic-based instruments can be invalid if product entry is strategic or if characteristic choice is otherwise endogenous \citep{berry1995auto,petrin2022identification}, and they can moreover reduce robustness to model misspecification \citep{andrews2025structural}.
+Conventional wisdom holds that exogenous supply-side instruments trace out demand curves and identify important counterfactuals: how quantities would change under hypothetical price changes \citep{wright1928tariff}.
+Indeed, when considering demand for a single product, \cite{agrist2000interpretation} show such instruments are enough to nonparametrically identify certain average price elasticities across markets.
+Modern demand analyses, however, involve multiple differentiated goods and target counterfactuals that change prices in a \emph{particular} market \citep{berry2021foundations}.
+These analyses usually incorporate other kinds of instruments: functions of the observed characteristics of competing products \citep[e.g.,][] {berry1995auto,berry1999voluntary,gandhi2019measuring}.
+It is well-known that such characteristic-based instruments can be invalid if firm entry is strategic or characteristics are otherwise endogenous \citep{berry1995auto,petrin2022identification} and they can moreover reduce robustness to model misspecification \citep{andrews2025structural}.

 Can other instruments be found to avoid these issues?
-Are exogenous shocks to prices enough?
-In influential work, \citet{berryhaile} argue that the answer is generally negative: i.e., that exogenous characteristic-based instruments are essentially necessary to flexibly estimate demand with market-level data.
+Are exogenous shocks to prices enough to identify market-specific counterfactuals?
+In influential work, \citet{berryhaile} argue that the answer is generally no: i.e., that exogenous characteristic-based instruments are essentially necessary to flexibly estimate demand with market-level data.
 Specifically, they consider a nonparametric demand model of the form:

 where $S$ and $P$ are $J$-vectors of the observed quantity shares and prices of $J$ goods in a market, $X$ is a $J$-vector of an observed product characteristic, and $\xi$ is an unobserved $J$-vector of demand shocks.
 The demand shocks and characteristics combine linearly in an index $\delta$.
-The unknown $\sigma^{-1}(\cdot)$ is the inverse of a demand function $\sigma(d,p)$ giving the market shares that would be observed if $\delta$ were set to $d$ and $P$ were set to $p$.\footnote{$\sigma(\cdot)$ may also depend on other observable characteristics $\tilde{X}$, which we suppress here for exposition.}
+The unknown $\sigma^{-1}(\cdot)$ is the inverse of a demand function $\sigma(d,p)$, which returns the shares that would arise if $\delta$ were set to $d$ and $P$ were set to $p$.\footnote{$\sigma(\cdot)$ may also depend on other observable characteristics $\tilde{X}$, which we suppress here for exposition.}